-I love shrimp.
-I had some on hand.
-It cooks quickly.
 So, shrimp tortilla soup was born.
-And, it was good…really good.
+And, it is good…really good.

-Truth be told, you could add just about any protein to this soup, or none at all, since it has a nice serving of black beans mixed in with all the other goodies.
-For fans of our meal assembly store, this is the Chicken Tortilla Soup recipe!
+Truth be told, you could add just about any protein to this soup, or none at all since it has a nice serving of black beans mixed in with all the other goodies.

 Shrimp Tortilla Soup Tips

 One of my favorite things about this recipe is hominy.
+What a fun word!
 (Cilantro is my most favorite thing…but hominy comes close.)